 Some individuals require correction only of those areas below the navel.
 In these cases, our surgeons may recommend a limited or mini-Abdominoplasty.
 This operation is similar to a full Abdominoplasty, with the primary differences being that the incision is shorter and the surgeon only removes excess skin below the navel.
 In addition, the belly button is not re-positioned but may be reshaped as the skin is stretched.

 As with a full Abdominoplasty, your surgeon may use liposuction to remove excess fat and contour the final results.

 Recovery After an Abdominoplasty

-Abdominoplasty is an outpatient procedure, performed at Macleod Trail Surgical Centre, our state-of-the-art, fully accredited, private surgical suite.
+Abdominoplasty is an outpatient procedure performed at Macleod Trail Surgical Centre, our state-of-the-art, fully accredited private surgical suite.
 The surgery typically takes 2 to 3 hours, depending on the extent of correction required.
 After you've recovered from the general anesthesia – typically 2 hours after surgery – you will be discharged to the care of a friend or loved one, who should stay with you overnight.
 You will receive detailed post-op instructions to make your recovery as comfortable as possible.
-You will be instructed on how to care for and monitor the surgical drains that will be left in place to prevent fluid build up.
+In addition, you will be instructed on how to care for and monitor the surgical drains left in place to prevent fluid build-up.
 These are typically removed within the first week.

-Everyone's experience is different, but in general, Adominoplasty patients take about 2 weeks off from work in order to get their healing well underway.
-You will wear a compression garment for several weeks for support and to help with healing, and you will be advised to keep your activity level light to moderate.
-Your surgeon will advise you as to when you can resume exercise and other more strenuous activities.
+Everyone's experience is different, but generally, Abdominoplasty patients take about 2twoweeks off from work to get their healing well underway.
+You will wear a compression garment for several weeks for support and to help with recovery, and you will be advised to keep your activity level light to moderate.
+Your surgeon will let you know when you can resume exercise and other strenuous activities.

-We encourage communication with our office in order to maximize comfort and clarify any uncertainties.
+We would like to encourage you to communicate with our office so that we can maximize comfort and clear any uncertainties.